 What it does: Onboarding software walks new hires through all the necessary steps to become full-fledged employees, from digitally signing important paperwork to completing new hire training tasks.
 These platforms also give newbies an early chance to interact with their manager and coworkers to be more comfortable and productive from day one.

-Onboarding software can cut this time down by automating tedious paperwork so workers can dive into the nitty gritty of their positions sooner—possibly even before their first day through an online portal.
+Why you need it to optimize: Onboarding software can cut the time it takes for new employees to become productive down by automating tedious paperwork so workers can dive into the nitty-gritty of their positions sooner—possibly even before their first day through an online portal.

 - Onboarding functionality bridges the gap between applicant tracking and personnel tracking (see above).
 Integrating these capabilities makes the administrative hassle of transitioning someone from applicant to new hire to employee much more seamless, so make sure onboarding platforms work well with existing systems.

 - Onboarding processes are going to differ vastly between an intern and a C-level executive.
 Look for systems that allow you to customize onboarding workflows based on roles and departments.

 8. Compensation management

 What it does: When you factor in everything—years of experience, performance, the going wage rate in your area—are you paying your workers the right amount?
 Is your compensation plan flexible enough to be sustainable in times of hardship?
 Compensation management software allows you to answer these important questions by diving deeper into internal factors (e.g., company revenue, comp budgets) as well as external ones (e.g., local job markets, currency fluctuations).

 Why you need it to optimize: Compensation management software can help you cut the fat in a number of ways.
 On an individual employee level, these platforms can pull performance grades from your performance management system to recommend bonus payouts based on desired outcomes.